naveenreddiedodla/M3_grpno.48/BiCom_System/1_requirements/README.md

 ## Strengths:

-### No need of human interaction with car *Car Status with different features is provided.
+### No need of human interaction with car Status with different features is provided.
 "Easy usage of features with a user press button.

 ## Weaknesses:

-### Limited Usage Range "Less security to our system "Interrupts or Timers would be good instead of delay so system works faster.
+### Limited Usage Range Less security to our system Interrupts or Timers would be good instead of delay so system works faster.

 ## Opportunities:

-### Wide scope in field of automobiles "Cost Efficient *Car features are tremendous which increases car value.
+### Wide scope in field of automobiles Cost Efficient Car features are tremendous which increases car value.

 ## Threats: